 The Disabled Parenting Project (DPP) has hosted two Mother's Day Twitter Chats.
 In 2016, 152 people participated and there were 900 tweets.
 In 2017, 83 people participated and there were 377 tweets.
-Each Twitter Chat lasted an hour and revealed many key themes.
-Among the important discussions was a dialogue about the strengths and benefits of parenting with a disability, both for the child and mother.
-The following are the key themes and example quotes.
+Each Twitter Chat lasted an hour.
+People discussed the good things about parenting with a disability, both for the child and mother.
+Here are some of the important ideas from the discussion, along with things mothers had to say.